aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/listboxactivexcontrol/_index.md

 ```

-the value of the control.
+Gets the value of the control.
 Only effects when [getSelectionType()](../../com.aspose.cells/listboxactivexcontrol\#getSelectionType--) is SelectionType.Single;

 **Returns:**
 java.lang.String